ahmadrafidev/DevBook/docs/commit-message.md

 # Commit Message

-Here's my take about **Commit Message**.
+Here's my take about **Commit Message** in Software Engineering project.

 ## Philosophy

 1. One Liner:
-   1. Commit message is better  if the message is only one liner so that there is no confusion for the reader.
+   1. A one-liner commit message advocates for simplicity and can ensure that the purpose of the commit can be quickly grasped at a glance.
 2. Concise:
    1. Commit message should be very concise and clear so that others developer can quickly understand what this commit is about.
+A concise commit message provides enough information to convey the purpose clearly without unnecessary details.

 ## My Commit Message Use Case

-For commit message in side project or personal project, I usually go to with this site: [Commit Message Conventional](https://www.conventionalcommits.org/en/v1.0.0/), because it offers a standards message that are easy to use and easy to understand for most developers that I used to work with.
+For commit message in side projects or personal projects, I usually go to with this site: [Commit Message Conventional](https://www.conventionalcommits.org/en/v1.0.0/), because it offers a standards message that are easy to use and easy to understand for most developers that I used to work with.
 Next, in cases when I work in an organization or company, such as when I was an intern, of course I follow the commit message rules that apply in the place where I work.
 For example, there is a commit message that is tailored to the Jira ticket or task that I am doing, then added with a commit message from [conventional commit message](https://www.conventionalcommits.org/en/v1.0.0/).
-This method is done so that anyone reviewing my code knows what task I am working on and it is easy to review it, and when someone reads my code in the future, they will know the meaning behind the code that I created.
+Additionally, I usually also apply limits in my commit messages, such as a commit message limit of 40-50 characters.
+I do this so I can implement concise commit messages.